stackitcloud/stackit-cli/docs/stackit_beta_kms_key_import.md

 ### Synopsis

-Import a new version to the given KMS key.
+After encrypting the secret with the wrapping key’s public key and Base64-encoding it, import it as a new version of the specified KMS key.

 ```
 stackit beta kms key import KEY_ID [flags]